+Field Description

-Field Descrip Description Domain Name field A doma A domain name for branding.
+Domain Name field A domain name for branding.
 For example, imcs.xxxx.com.

-Note For creating a domain name in your local machine, navigate to C:\Windows\System32\drivers\etc and specify the <ipaddress> and <domainname> in the hosts file.
-For example, 10.10.10.10 imcs.xxxx.com.</domainname></ipaddress> Custom Domain Logo checkbox followi (Optional) If you want to add a logo, check this checkbox and do the following: ck Browse . vigate to a logo and choose the file. ck Open.
+Note For creating a domain name in your local machine, navigate to C:\Windows\System32\drivers\etc and specify the < ipaddress> and < domainname> in the hosts file.
+For example, 10.10.10.10 imcs.xxxx.com.

+Custom Domain Logo checkbox (Optional) If you want to add a logo, check this checkbox and do the following:

+a.
+Click Browse.

+b.
+Navigate to a logo and choose the file.

+c.
+Click Open.

-- Step 5 Click Submit. - Step 6 In the confirmation dialog box, click OK.
+Step 6 In the confirmation dialog box, click OK.